 I’m female and most of my mentors over time have been women.
 It’s not necessary to be same-sex.
 Don’t overlook potential mentor relationships due to differences.
 Differences can make the relationship more valuable.
 But be sure not to overlook women as potential mentors.
 Women in business and in the community may have faced obstacles that a male in a similar position may not have encountered.

 How to test the waters with a potential Mentor

 Start with a question, email, text or in person is fine.

 “I have a challenge and I wondered if you could help me.”

 “Do you have 15 minutes for a quick chat?
 I have something [personal / professional / a project] I’m working on?
 I’d like to run something by you and get your reaction.”

 Take your time and over a year or so, build up a history of conversations with your Mentor candidate, three or four should be adequate.
 A conversation focused on helping you more than once a quarter may be overkill.
 Respect your mentor’s time.

-Refer to relationship as a mentor relationship
+Try This: Refer to current relationship as a mentor relationship

 Now, if it Looks like she is full-on Mentor material — Slap Your Mentor